FG-s-Modlists/FGs-Modlists-Site/content/en/livingskyrim4/_index.md

 ## The Pillars of Living Skyrim

-Over time I feel that the list has somewhat shifted from its original goals and purposes.
-For those of you who aren't familiar or perhaps would just like a refresher, Living Skyrim has always been about three things: Life, Content, and Roleplay.
-These are the things that make Living Skyrim into what it is.
-These are also the things we need to get back to with Living Skyrim 4.

 ### Life

 Living Skyrim has always been about breathing life into Skyrim.
 When playing without mods I always felt that the world was so empty.
 And I don't just mean for NPCs - grass was sparse, trees and other flora were lacking, the world just didn't feel *alive*.
 The lack of NPCs certainly didn't help.
 With Living Skyrim 4, we'll be going back to this pillar in a big way.
 The world should feel bursting at the seams with life.
 And I mean life in every definition of the word: creatures, NPCs, grass, trees, flowers, and so on.